Revisiting John Lennon’s Last Concert Appearance

 Sadly, history replaced them both.
 The beauty of this night, the fun, and even the hagiography of a romance rekindled would be tragically obscured by Lennon's awful murder a little more than six years later.
 A hail of assassin's bullets ensured that this offhand stage performance – unannounced that night, until just before Lennon came on stage – would be the former Beatles star's last.

 It began with the bet.
-Elton John sang and played piano on both “Surprise Surprise (Sweet Bird of Paradox)” and “Whatever Gets You Thru the Night” for Lennon’s 1974 album Walls and Bridges.
-To that point, Lennon had been the only former Beatle who’d never achieved a solo No. 1 single — a streak Elton suggested would be snapped by “Whatever.”
-So confident was Elton, in fact, that he suggested a little wager.
+Elton John sang and played piano on both "Surprise Surprise (Sweet Bird of Paradox)" and "Whatever Gets You Thru the Night" for Lennon's 1974 album Walls and Bridges.
+To that point, Lennon had been the only former Beatle who'd never achieved a solo No. 1 single – a streak John suggested would be snapped by "Whatever."
+So confident was Elton, in fact, that he offered to make a little wager.

-Lennon hadn’t made a full-length performance since 1972’s One to One concert, also held at the Garden.
-To get over the pre-show jitters, he’d actually slipped into an earlier Elton John show at Boston.
-“I was thinking ‘Thank God it isn’t me,’ as he was getting dressed to go on,” Lennon told Scheff.
-“I went through my stage fright at Boston so, by the time I got to Madison Square, I had a good time — and when I walked on they were all screaming and shouting.
+Lennon most recent full-length performance was 1972's One to One concert, also held at the Garden.
+To get over the pre-show jitters, he actually slipped into an earlier Elton John show at Boston.
+"I was thinking 'Thank God it isn't me,' as he was getting dressed to go on," Lennon told Scheff.
+"I went through my stage fright at Boston so, by the time I got to Madison Square, I had a good time – and when I walked on they were all screaming and shouting.
 It was like Beatlemania.
-I was thinking ‘What is this?’ ’cause I hadn’t heard it since the Beatles.”
+I was thinking 'What is this?' 'cause I hadn't heard it since the Beatles."

-Carrying a black Fender Telecaster, Lennon performed a total of only three songs, opening with the new hit then following with “Lucy in the Sky with Diamonds” — which Elton John had recently covered with Lennon on vocals and guitar, releasing it just 10 days before this show — and a surprise nugget from even further back in the Beatles catalog.
+Carrying a black Fender Telecaster, Lennon performed three songs, opening with the new hit then following with "Lucy in the Sky with Diamonds" – which Elton John had recently covered with Lennon on vocals and guitar, releasing it just 10 days before this show – and a surprise nugget from even further back in the Beatles catalog.

 Listen to John Lennon and Elton John Perform 'I Saw Her Standing There'